 Far from “being alone”, single adults play a critical role as the glue holding societies together.
-Of all groups, they are the people most likely to build ties through mutual help and support.
+Of all groups, they are the people most likely to reach out to people, and build ties through mutual help and support.

 Of course, being single isn’t a silver bullet.
-Many single people still experience loneliness and crave the physical company of a partner.
+Many single people still hate being single, experience loneliness and crave the physical company of a partner.

 “I get lonely sometimes and occasionally miss having someone in my life,” says Lori, a single woman in her 40s, in a Huffington Post piece about living single.

 “But overall I enjoy doing my own thing, sleeping alone and being by myself.
 Since turning 40 and having a couple of bad experiences with online dating, I’ve come to accept that I may never get married, and I’m OK with that.”